What is the Sortino Ratio?

 √0.00065 = 0.0255

 R = 8%

 DR = 0.0255

 6. Finally, compute the Sortino ratio as shown:

 S = 0.01 / 0.0255 = 0.392

 As a rule of thumb, a Sortino ratio of 2 and above is considered ideal.
-Thus, the investment’s 0.392 rate is more than acceptable.
+Thus, this investment’s 0.392 rate is unacceptable.